TritonDataCenter/manta/docs/manta-ops.md

       90397 ./node lib/agent.js
         90403 /bin/bash --norc

-This is useful when a customer complains of a hung job or something and you want to go see exactly what it's doing.
+This is useful when a user complains of a hung job or something and you want to go see exactly what it's doing.
 The full procedure is:

 * Use "mrjob" or "findobjects" to find the task of interest (usually, one of the only running tasks) and figure out which machine it's running on.